asanni2022/capstoneproject/AZ104KnowledegeTest.md

 - **Move the VM to a new resource group:** Moving a VM to a new resource group can be done without causing system downtime.

 - **Add a Desired State Configuration (DSC) extension:** Adding or updating a DSC extension should not cause system downtime by itself.
 However, the specific configurations applied by DSC extensions can have varying impacts on system availability, depending on the changes they make.

+## Question 4
+You plan to migrate your business-critical application to Azure virtual machines.
+You need to make sure that at least two VMs are available during planned Azure maintenance.
+What should you do?

+### Answer
+To make sure that at least two VMs are available during planned Azure maintenance, you can use the following methods:

+* **Availability zones:** Deploy your VMs in two different availability zones.
+Availability zones are physically isolated locations within an Azure region.
+If there is planned maintenance in one availability zone, your VMs in the other availability zone will still be available.
+* **Availability sets:** Deploy your VMs in an availability set.
+An availability set is a logical grouping of VMs that are spread across multiple availability zones.
+Availability sets help to ensure that your VMs are not all affected by the same planned maintenance event.
+* **Managed availability sets:** Use managed availability sets.
+Managed availability sets are a premium feature that provides even more protection against planned maintenance.
+Managed availability sets will automatically restart your VMs in another availability zone if there is planned maintenance in the availability zone where they are currently running.
+* **Use a load balancer to distribute traffic across your VMs.** This will help to ensure that your application is still available even if one or more of your VMs are unavailable.
+* **Use a health probe to monitor your VMs.** A health probe is a test that Azure performs to check the health of your VMs.
+If a VM fails the health probe, Azure will automatically restart it.
+* **Use Azure Monitor to receive alerts about planned maintenance events.** Azure Monitor can send you alerts via email, SMS, or webhook.
+This will give you time to take corrective action before planned maintenance begins.

+Here are the steps to deploy your application to two different availability zones:

+1. Create a virtual network with at least two subnets in different availability zones.
+2. Deploy two VMs in the different subnets.
+3. Deploy your application to both VMs.

+## Question 5
+You are managing 50 virtual machines.
+You need to identify idle and underutilized resources to reduce the overall costs of your account.
+The service tier of your development virtual machines must also be changed to a less expensive offering.
+What Azure service should you use?

+### Answer
+To identify idle and underutilized resources and get recommendations for optimizing your Azure resources, you should use "Azure Advisor."
+Azure Advisor is a service that provides personalized recommendations based on your Azure usage and configurations.
+It analyzes your resource utilization, configurations, and other factors to help you optimize your Azure environment, reduce costs, and improve overall efficiency.

+Azure Advisor provides recommendations in various categories, including:

+1. **Cost:** It helps you identify idle or underutilized resources and provides recommendations for cost savings, such as resizing or deallocating VMs, and rightsizing services.

+2. **Security:** It offers security-related recommendations to help you enhance your security posture.

+3. **Performance:** It provides guidance on improving the performance of your resources.

+4. **High Availability:** It offers suggestions to enhance the reliability and availability of your services.

+5. **Operational Excellence:** Recommendations for operational efficiency and best practices.

+Azure Advisor will automatically change the service tier of your development virtual machines to a less expensive offering.
+It will also start or stop your virtual machines based on your usage patterns.

+Advisor looks at the following factors:
+  **CPU utilization: Advisor looks at the CPU utilization of your VMs to identify VMs that are underutilized.

+  **Disk utilization: Advisor looks at the disk utilization of your VMs to identify VMs that are underutilized.

+  **Network traffic: Advisor looks at the network traffic of your VMs to identify VMs that are underutilized.